0north/zn-frontend-challenge/README.md

 This application is a mini-simulation of the functionality of the ZeroNorth solution.
-The end-goal is to complete the UI that is used to generate a voyage by progressively adding ports, calculate the total distance travled and plot the chosen ports on a map.
+The end-goal is to complete the UI that is used to generate a voyage by progressively adding ports, calculate the total distance traveled and plot the chosen ports on a map.

 1. Use this project as a template to create a new repo in your own Github account
 2. Create a new branch to do your work in